michaelfakhri/ds2/API.md

 #### `Promise query(query, hops)`
 > returns promise that resolves when query responses are received from all connected peers.
 This query string is sent to all connected peers.
 Each peer will do three things:
-1) pass it to the FileMetadataHandler object passed to the constructor when this object was instantiated.
+1) pass it to the FileMetadataHandler object passed to the `constructor` when this class was instantiated.
-2) Forward the query to all connected peers if certain conditions are met.
+2) Forward the query to all connected peers if the number of hops left is greater than 1.
 3) collect all responses that come in from the peers that received this query from this node.
-Send back the responses once the last one is received.
+Send back the responses once the last response is received.

 Where:
 - `query : String` – A query of the metadata storage unit.
+- `hops : Integer` – The number of hops this query should make away from this node.

 #### `Array getConnectedPeers()`
 > returns a list of the connected peer.